Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Following the withdrawal of US troops from Afghanistan and the Taliban’s return to power in August 2021, a huge wave of Afghans sought refuge across the country’s borders, fearful of economic collapse and security threats.

-The UN and international migration agencies estimate that between 1 and 1.5 million Afghans fled to Iran in the immediate aftermath of the US withdrawal, pushing the total Afghan population in Iran to upwards of 5 or 6 million.
+The UN and international migration agencies estimate that between one and 1.5 million Afghans fled to Iran in the immediate aftermath of the US withdrawal, pushing the total Afghan population in Iran to upwards of five or six million.

-Concurrently, hundreds of thousands of newly displaced Afghans crossed into Pakistan, joining a long-established refugee community there and swelling the total number of Afghans in the country to more than 3 million.
+Concurrently, hundreds of thousands of newly displaced Afghans crossed into Pakistan, joining a long-established refugee community there and swelling the total number of Afghans in the country to more than three million.

-In response to this influx and citing domestic economic and security pressures, both Pakistan and Iran initiated aggressive mass deportation campaigns, forcing millions back into Afghanistan.
+In response to this influx and citing domestic economic and security pressures, Pakistan and Iran initiated aggressive mass deportation campaigns, forcing millions back into Afghanistan.
 Between late 2023 and the end of 2025, between 2.8 million and 3.5 million Afghans are thought to have been sent back.

-Pakistan’s stringent repatriation plans pushed out more than 1.3 million people, while Iran drastically accelerated its expulsions, deporting nearly 2 million individuals in 2025 alone.
+Pakistan’s stringent repatriation plans pushed out more than 1.3 million people, while Iran drastically accelerated its expulsions, deporting nearly two million individuals in 2025 alone.

 The primary concern now is that the war in Iran could accelerate these returns, pushing people into communities already struggling to cope and potentially triggering further onward migration.
-The UNHCR has also warned that largescale and hurried returns of refugees could trigger further instability in the region.
+The UNHCR has also warned that large-scale and hurried returns of refugees could trigger further instability in the region.

-Further complicating the situation, Pakistan and Afghanistan have been engaged in fighting, as Islamabad claims that Afghanistan is providing a safe haven to armed groups launching attacks at Pakistan.
+Further complicating the situation, Pakistan and Afghanistan have been engaged in fighting, as Islamabad claims that Afghanistan is providing a safe haven to armed groups launching attacks against Pakistan.
 Kabul has consistently denied the presence of any such groups on its soil.

 Another bout of hostilities in October 2025 led Pakistan to close its borders with Afghanistan.
 Since then, Afghanistan’s trade and economic ties with Iran have deepened.